 There are two ways to transition to weight-shift control (WSC) LSA (light-sport aircraft) trike from another category.
 Typically this would be from Private Pilot Airplane or Sport Pilot Airplane to WSC Trike.

 You can go for the “adding a category” at the sport pilot level which is being trained by one CFI and then taking a proficiency check with another CFI per 61.321.
 Here there are no minimum hours required, no knowledge test, no solo and it is a logbook endorsement for an additional category at the Sport Pilot level.
-An FAA 8710-11 form is sent into the FAA to add this to your current pilot certificate.
+An FAA 8710-11 form is sent into the FAA to add this additional category to your current pilot certificate.
 Even if you are a private pilot or ATP airplane, you must fly with the sport pilot limitations of 61.315 except you do not need any of the airspeed or airspace endorsements as specified in 61.303.

 Also, note you do not have to solo to add a category per 61.321 at the sport pilot level.

 You can also go for the Private Pilot WSC Trike.
 This is almost like starting from scratch.
-It is like adding a new private pilot category such as a helicopter.
+It is like adding a new private pilot category such as a helicopter or Airship.
 You need all the 20 hours dual training in WSC plus 10 hours of solo plus all of the cross country requirements per 61.109 (j), even if you are a Private Pilot already.
 You get a break with no knowledge test required, if you are a private pilot in another category.
 So in other words you will need 10 hours solo and 20 hours dual training in a WSC trike.
 The additional 10 hours to get to 40 can be previous time of any kind since this is not specifically specified.
-This private WSC trike gives you the privileges of a private pilot for the trike 61.113 (night, on top, above 10,000 MSL etc) without the limitations of the sport pilot.
+This private WSC trike gives you the privileges of a private pilot for the trike 61.113 (night, on top, above 10,000 MSL etc) without the limitations of the sport pilot 61.315.